Q. Am I A Candidate For LASIK?

-Yes, you can.
+Yes.
 Most patients prefer to have the LASIK procedure done in both eyes because of the convenience.
-Discuss the benefits of having both eyes done with your Spector Eye ophthalmic surgeon.
+Discuss the benefits of having both eyes done with your Spector Eye Care ophthalmic surgeon.

 LASIK surgery does not hurt.
-Prior to the procedure, your Spector Eye ophthalmic surgeon will use anesthetic drops to ensure you do not experience pain.
-After the procedure your eye may feel a littl scratchy but typically does not require any pain medication.
+Prior to the procedure, your surgeon will use anesthetic drops to ensure you do not experience pain.
+After the procedure, your eye may feel some temporary discomfort, which typically does not require any pain medication.

-LASIK surgery is safe and the Alcon LenSx laser used to perform your LASIK surgery is FDA approved.
+LASIK surgery is safe, and the Alcon LenSx Femtosecond laser used to perform your LASIK surgery is FDA approved.

-If you wear contacts, you should stop wearing them before your last evaluation that determines the size and shape of your eye.
-It is a good idea to wear glasses for two weeks prior to you this appointment and continue to wear glasses up until your LASIK surgery.
-The contact lenses can change the shape of your cornea and negatively impact your LASIK surgery.
+If you wear contacts, you should stop wearing them before your last preoperative evaluation, which evaluates the size and shape of your eye.
+It is a good idea to wear glasses for two weeks prior to this appointment and to continue to wear glasses up until your LASIK surgery.
+Contact lenses can change the shape of your cornea and negatively impact your LASIK surgery results.
 Dr. Spector can provide you with personalized care regarding your contacts during your consultation!